 When you deposit a cheque into your chequing or savings account, your financial institution may hold a portion of that cheque for a few days until the funds have cleared (the money has successfully transferred from one bank account to another).
 There are some exceptions, but the cheque hold period is typically five business days.
-The portion of the money released to you immediately is called a release limit.
+The portion of the money released to you immediately is called a release limit or instantly available funds.

 It’s important to understand why release limits are in place.
 In short, release limits exist to protect you and the financial institution against losses if the cheque does not clear and funds are lost.
 If the financial institution were to grant you access to the complete funds right away or not have a release limit, they would essentially be extending credit, meaning that if the cheque did not clear due to non-sufficient funds, you would become responsible for repaying those funds (please refer to your account agreement for details).
 Temporary access to a portion of the funds reduces the amount of money that you would potentially have to payback if the cheque did not clear.

 To minimize your exposure to non-sufficient funds or fraudulent cheques, make sure you know and trust the person you are dealing with.
 If you would like to have your release limit increased, you can contact your advisor or local branch for options.

 If you receive a direct deposit or an electronic money transfer, there will not be a hold on those funds and you can access the full amount right away.

 How are release limit amounts determined?

 Not everyone’s release limit is the same.
 For example, having a better financial track record could mean also having amount of instantly available funds.
 Securing a higher release limit is dependent on your relationship with your financial institution, including the amount of time you’ve banked with them, average deposit amount, the status of your existing accounts and your overall banking behaviour.